den-wdi-1/fullStack-JS-review/README.md

 - **Differentiate** between HTML, templates, Mongo, and JS by syntax clues
 - **Define** "route" and "REST"
 - **Parse** params, queries, and bodies from requests
+- **Understand** why OOP is a useful paradigm to adopt in many circumstances

 ##The Main Pieces of a *Typical* Full-Stack Javascript App
 | Tool  | Description  |